Stories in the two-state vector formalism: Abstract

 \section{Abstract}

 The two-state vector formalism of quantum mechanics is a time-symmetrized approach to standard quantum theory.
 In our work, we aim to establish rigorous foundations for the future investigation within this formalism.
 We introduce the concept of a story --- a compatible pair consisting of a two-state vector and an ideal measurement.
 Using this concept, we examine the structure of the space comprising all two-state vectors.
-We conclude that some pairs of two-state vectors or their statistical mixtures cannot be physically distinguished.
-In particular, we demonstrate that not every non-separable two-state vector is distinguishable from a statistical mixture of separable two-state vectors.
+We analyze the problem of distinguishability and confirm that some pairs of two-state vectors or their statistical mixtures cannot be physically distinguished.
+In particular, we discuss an example of a two-state vector that is indistinguishable from a statistical mixture of separable two-state vectors and provide an example of a two-state vector that can be distinguished from every such mixture.
 This leads us to formulate the definition of a strictly non-separable two-state vector as a genuine manifestation of entanglement between the past and the future.